TouchDesigner/TouchEngine-Windows/README.md

 Setting an input (Direct3D 11):

-	TED3D11Texture *texture = TED3D11TextureCreate(tex, false, NULL, NULL);
+	// Here we set a short-lived texture, but see above for guidance around texture re-use TED3D11Texture *texture = TED3D11TextureCreate(tex, false, NULL, NULL);
 	TEResult result = TEInstanceLinkSetTextureValue(instance, identifier, texture, context);
 	// Release the texture - the instance will have retained it if necessary